andjcoll/andjcoll.github.io/content/about.md

 ## Software Developer with a passion for learning new technologies, focusing on clean code and efficient solutions.

-I'm Andrew Collins, a passionate Software Developer with around five years of professional development experience.
-I am about to graduate from Indiana University Southeast with a degree in Computer Science, a minor in Mathematics, and a certificate in Network Technology.
+I'm Andrew Collins, a passionate Software Developer with around five years of development experience.
+I graduated from Indiana University Southeast with a B.S. in Computer Science, a minor in Mathematics, and a certificate in Network Technology.

 I believe in writing clean, maintainable code and working collaboratively to build solutions that make a lasting impact.
 I'm eager to apply